pulumi/pulumi-hugo/themes/default/content/what-is/what-is-hashicorp-vault.md

 ---
 title: What is Hashicorp Vault?
 meta_desc: |
-     Discover the essentials of HashiCorp Vault, the tool for securing, storing, and tightly controlling access to tokens, passwords, certificates, and encryption keys.
-Learn how Vault's secrets management and data protection safeguard sensitive data in modern cloud and DevOps environments.
+     HashiCorp Vault is a tool for securing, storing, and tightly controlling access to tokens, passwords, certificates, and encryption keys.

 type: what-is
 page_title: "What is Hashicorp Vault"